slatedocs/slate/source/index.md

 			<td>pach</td>
 			<td>Hash of the unique identifier for an ACH account.
 			<br><br>
-			<b>Note</b>: The hash must be of the full card number, not a masked or tokenized representation.</td>
+			<b>Note</b>: The hash must be of the full card number, not a masked or tokenized representation.
+Maximum length is 128 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>
 			<td>Account Token</td>
 			<td>ptoken</td>
 			<td>A masked or tokenized version of the account token.
-This attribute is used in conjunction with "phash," "pbc," and "pach."</td>
+This attribute is used in conjunction with "phash," "pbc," and "pach."
+Maximum length is 64 characters.</td>
 			<td>No</td>
 		</tr>